All Paws Pet-Salon is now located at 1479 N Main Street, Palmer, MA. Parking in rear

 After graduating The Florida Institute of Animal Arts – Professional Pet Stylist program in 2006, I worked in a variety of grooming and veterinary establishments in both Massachusetts and Florida.

-In 2012, I relocated back to Massachusetts to start my very own pet grooming salon.
+In 2012, I relocated back to Massachusetts to start my very own pet grooming salon in Auburn.
+After 10 years of serving the Auburn community, I am relocating to a new facility in Palmer, MA (just 30 minutes West of Auburn) and look forward to serving pets in the Palmer community as well as many of my Auburn clientele.
 I enjoy working with all kinds of animals and take great pride in my work.
 I love seeing animals enjoy their new fresh look when I'm done grooming them.

 I love my job and truly enjoy being a Professional Pet Groomer!

 I schedule clients one at a time so I can work with them one on one in a calm tranquil environment.
 Please note, that does not mean there won't be another dog or two in the shop waiting to be picked up, or that my own dog won't be in the shop!
-We cater to nervous pets and working individually helps me keep a pet's stress level down.
+Working individually on each pet helps me keep a pet's stress level down.

 Nobody likes to see multiple caged barking dogs, especially me, so I don't operate under those conditions.
 I don't crate unless there's a safety concern (i.e., a dog is dog-aggressive or unneutered/unspayed).
 I have hitches throughout the shop I can use if I need to separate clients but I often find most dogs enjoy the social opportunity of roaming in the shop while waiting to be picked up.

-You can help me keep this stress-free environment by calling ahead to schedule your pet's next grooming appointment as well as arranging to pick up your pet when their grooming is complete.
-Definitely don't wait till the last minute if you need a Friday or Saturday appointment.
+You can help me keep this stress-free environment by calling ahead to schedule your pet's next grooming appointment as well as arriving at your appointed time and arranging to pick up your pet when their grooming is complete.
+Definitely don't wait till the last minute to schedule (even if just a nail trim).